Are you wondering how to bathe a baby in a tub? This post is for you.

 It is ideal to give your newborn sponge baths for the first few weeks until the umbilical area heals and the umbilical cord stump falls off.
 You’re ready for some tub time after that!

 Grab a baby bathtub; their textured surfaces and curved design prevent infants from slipping.
-Many families find that a normal bathtub is sufficient, however for smaller areas or babies, a baby bath in the sink may be a better option (like this one or this one).
-Using a baby bath mat (this one is great because it will be perfect until they play in the tub), make sure the surface is non-slip regardless of your choice.
+Many families find that a normal bathtub is sufficient, however for smaller areas or babies, a baby bath in the sink may be a better option (like the Blooming Bath Baby Bath Seat or the Skip Hop Soft Sink Baby Bath Tub).
+Using a baby bath mat (the Upgrade Baby Bath Mat Non Slip Extra Long Bathtub Mat for Kids 40 X 16 Inch one is great because it will be perfect until they play in the tub), make sure the surface is non-slip regardless of your choice.

-The baby tub we’ve used is this one.
+The baby tub we’ve used is the The First Years Newborn to Toddler Baby Bath Tub – Convertible 3-in-1 Baby Tub with Removable Sling.
 It works fine with a newborn until toddler years.

 Here’s a list of your essentials to bathe a baby:

-- Gentle tear-free baby shampoo (optional for newborns)
+- Gentle tear-free baby shampoo like the Johnson’s Head-to-Toe Gentle Tear-Free Baby & Newborn Wash & Shampoo (optional for newborns)

 - Mild, fragrance-free baby wash